gbez/backend/scratchpad.md

 So the main tricky thing is the deleting of the Group, and we want to be able to create a Group on a relationship so that it both Creates a new group with default settings as well as adds that group ID to the relationship it was created on.

 Batch delete Contacts by deleting a group?
 If Contact is in no other field, then delete them.
 No reason to do so I think, but might be helpful to have built out?

+##### Users/Auth

+We really want to think through the process of our users and auth and who has permission to do what.

+To start, we instantiate the user document with a superuser with role of "admin".
+The admin can virtually do anything it wants to do.
+It can create other users, delete/update other users (by changing their status to inactive, as opposed to actually deleting them which may screw up some data).

+any user can change his/her password by going through the password reset functionality.

+a user can change his or her own information at the /me endpoint.

+A user can login with their credentials.

+A user may NOT change their role, active status, or any of the password related data.
+Just name, email, photo.

+1. Sign Up (should we verify email?)
+DONE
+2. Log In
+3. Reset Password (use email)
+4. Update Self
+5. Update other users (admin)